 • Put the invested funds at risk and commit them to the enterprise.
 Treaty traders must have a personal financial stake in the success of the business.
 This can include committed funds in an escrow account.
 If business fortunes reverse, the business funds must be subject to partial or total loss.

 • Avoid an idle speculative or marginal investment.
-The enterprise should positively impact the US economy and provide job opportunities to prove it is not a marginal enterprise.
-A marginal enterprise is one that does not have the capacity to generate enough for minimal living for the investor or their family.
+The enterprise or business model should positively impact the US economy and provide job creation to prove it is not a marginal enterprise.
+A marginal enterprise is one that does not have the capacity to generate enough for minimal living for the treaty trader or their family.

 • The investment capital must be lawfully acquired.
-The United States maintains strict guidelines when it comes to foreign investments.
+The United States maintains strict guidelines when it comes to foreign investments from treaty investors or other visa applicants.
 The source of your investment funds must be lawful.
-As a treaty trader, you cannot use money obtained through illegal means.
+As a treaty trader, you cannot provide such income obtained through illegal means.

 E2 Visa Employee Requirements

-As a principal investor, you can apply for an E2 for qualifying employees, who are usually of the same nationality as yours (same treaty country).
+As a principal investor, you can apply for an E-2 for qualifying employees with specialized skills, who are usually of the same nationality as yours (same treaty country).
 The registration might take a few months, depending on the jurisdiction.
-The E2 employee visa can be obtained within two weeks.
+The E-2 employee visa can be obtained within two weeks.

-The E2 Visa can be extended to other personnel if they meet the following conditions:
+The E-2 Visa can be extended indefinitely to other personnel if they meet the following conditions:

 • They must hold a managerial role and handle an entire business or a key part of the business.

-• The employee must have highly specialized skill capacity in some area related to the business that is difficult to find in the US.
+• The employee must have specialized skills in some area related to the business that is difficult to find in the US.

 E2 Visa Application Process

-1. Determine eligibility: Make sure you are a citizen of a treaty country.
+1. Determine eligibility: The person applying must be a citizen of a treaty country.

-2. Plan your investment: Decide on the business model you want to invest in.
-You can purchase an existing business or establish a start-up.
-Calculate the amount of money you need to invest (including the purchase price).
+2. Plan your investment: The principal applicant for the E-2 Visa must decide on the business model they want to invest in.
+Treaty investors can purchase an existing business or establish a start-up.
+Calculate the significant amount of money you need to invest (including the purchase price).
 Develop a business proposal that outlines your investment, the nature of the business, and its potential to be profitable.

-4. Submit the application: Collect all the necessary documents for your application.
+4. Submit the application: Collect all the necessary documents for your investment enterprise, including the business plan.
 If you are outside the U.S., you must complete the DS-160 form online for a nonimmigrant visa.
 If you are already in the U.S., you must submit Form I-129 to change your immigration status to E2.
-If you are an employee applying for the visa, your employer must submit Form I-129 for you.
+If you are an essential employee applying for the visa, your employer or treaty trader must submit Form I-129 for you.
 Send all the forms to the U.S. Citizenship and Immigration Services (USCIS) for processing.

-5. Schedule a visa interview: Be ready to answer questions about your investment, the nature of your business, funding, and your intentions while in the US.
+5. Schedule a visa interview: During a visa interview, you will answer questions about your investment, the nature of your business, funding, and your intentions while in the US.

-6. Provide biometric information: The principal applicant must provide biometric information, such as fingerprints and photographs, during the application process.
+6. Provide biometric information: The principal applicant must provide biometric information during the application process for employment authorization.
+These include fingerprints and photographs.

-7. Receive the visa: If you successfully obtain the visa, you can work and live in the U.S.
+7. Receive the visa: If you successfully obtain the nonimmigrant visa or employment authorization document, you can work and live in the U.S.

-8. Maintain E2 status: You must now maintain your treaty investor status by actively managing and operating the business.
-As long as you continue to meet the visa requirements, you can renew the visa (usually every two years).
+8. Maintain E-2 status: You must now maintain your treaty investor status by actively managing and operating the business.
+As long as you continue to meet the E-2 Visa USA requirements, you can renew the visa (usually every two years).

 Document Checklist

-• Passport: Your passport with a minimum of six months validity beyond your intended period of stay in the US.
+• Passport: a valid passport with a minimum of six months validity beyond your intended period of stay in the US.

 • Comprehensive Business plan: A detailed business plan (or business proposal) outlining your investment.
 The business plan should include details such as the company name, the nature of the operating commercial enterprise, and its potential for profitability and likelihood of being a successful enterprise.